kkinder/puepy/docs/guide/in-depth-components.md

     ]
 ```

-1. This is a slot which only defines a name.
+1. This is a prop which only defines a name.
 2. To add extra metadata about a prop, you can also define a Prop instance.

-Regardless of how you define slots in your component, a full "expanded" list of slots is available on `self.props_expanded` as a dictionary mapping prop name to `Prop` instance, with the Prop instance created automatically if only a name is specified.
+Regardless of how you define props in your component, a full "expanded" list of props is available on `self.props_expanded` as a dictionary mapping prop name to `Prop` instance, with the Prop instance created automatically if only a name is specified.

 !!! note "See Also"
     - [Prop Class Reference](../reference/prop.md)